 In some patients, marks and tumours caused by NF1 may lead to changes to your appearance.
 This can impact your mental health.
-NF2 and schwannomatosis are less likely to lead to visible differences.
-On this page, we will focus mainly on NF1, as this is the most likely to lead to symptoms which may affect your appearance.
-However, we have also included some information about NF2 – you can skip to that section of the page by clicking here.
+NF2 and schwannomatosis can also lead to very noticeable visible differences.
+On this page, we focus mainly on NF1, as this is the most common form of neurofibromatosis.
+However, we have also included some information about NF2 and schwannomatosis – you can skip to that section of the page by clicking here.

 You can find out more about NF2 and schwannomatosis on the Nerve Tumours UK and NHS websites:

 NF1 causes a lot of different symptoms.
 Some of these may affect patients very mildly, causing little more than minor skin changes.
 About a third of patients have a related medical condition at some point in their lives.
 These related conditions may be mild or more severe.